 Each year, Breakthrough must raise money in order to remain tuition-free for its students.
-Annual operating costs of the program include teacher stipends, teaching supplies, faculty training and support, student and family services, middle school and high school programming, and transportation.
+Annual operating costs of the program include stipends for teachers and instructional coaches, teaching supplies, faculty training and support, food services, school year programming, and transportation.

 It is a driving goal to fully endow the program, ensuring that the spirit and work of students teaching students will forever be a part of the city of Manchester.
 Supporting the unrestricted endowment is making a lasting commitment and investment in the program and its students.